komahanb/komahanb.github.io/_pages/research.md

 <figure style="text-align: center; width: 100%; max-width: 600px; margin: auto;">
 <img src="/files/images/research-span2.png" alt="A journey across the probabilistic-space-time" style="width: 100%;">
 </figure>

-My research in abstraction examines the philosophical aspects of existing mathematical techniques.
-I explore how to apply  mathematical principles to alleviate the limitations of current computational analysis frameworks and create new frameworks with advanced capabilities.
+My research in abstraction is the examination of philosophical aspects of existing mathematical techniques to alleviate the limitations of computational analysis methods and synthesize new methods with advance capabilities such as accuracy, adaptability, modularity, scalability, and robustness.

 **[Computational Infrastructure]({{site.baseurl}}/computational-infrastructure)**: The first focus is on the creational aspects of optimization under uncertainty infrastructure for aerospace design composed of key elements such as: